-The conversion took ages for us, however your mileage may vary, depending upon how much data is on your drive, and how fast your drive is.
+The conversion took ages for me, however your mileage may vary, depending upon how much data is on your drive, and how fast your drive is.
 If you type diskutil cs list again, you’ll see how much % of the conversion has been accomplished.
 Don’t reboot your machine until that’s over and done with, but after then, you can safely mount your OS X partition with full read/write access.

 First, make sure that you have hfsprogs installed.
 Example installation command:

 Next, mount or remount the HFS+ drive; commands need to be as follows:

 sudo mount -t hfsplus -o force,rw /dev/sdXY /media/mntpoint

 sudo mount -t hfsplus -o remount,force,rw /dev/sdXY /mount/point

 If you want it to mount each time you start up your tux-ified Macintosh, you’ll need to add the entry to the fstab (sudo vi /etc/fstab):

 Where your user gid is 1000 (use the id command to find out your gid)

 You’ll need the FaceTime HD module for your kernel.
 It’s a bit of a pain in the butt to get going, but it does go once you’ve set it up.
 Full documentation is here: https://github.com/patjak/bcwc_pcie/wiki/Get-Started#get-started-on-ubuntuRELATED: Howto: Facebook Messenger on the command line

 Here are the steps I followed to get everything working on Ubuntu.
 You need to be running a fairly recent version of Ubuntu (16.04 onwards should be fine), so 18.10 will be no worries.
 You’ll need to run all the following commands from the Terminal.